Make-School-Courses/FEW-2.5-Data-Visualization-and-Web-Graphics/lessons/lesson-01.md

 - Counting values - this asks: how many?
 - Find the min, max, and median values - this asks: what is the range?
-- Filtering - Looks add subsets of the data
+- Filtering - Looks at subsets of the data
 - Aggregate values - Asks how much? and what is the average?

 <!-- > -->